leventemathe/Rchry-iOS/README.md

 # Rchry-iOS
-An iOS app that helps you track your performance.
+An iOS app that helps you track your archery performance.
 Login with Facebook then create targets.
 Tap a target to see your stats or start a new shooting session.
 You can also track guest users to compare your scores later.
 Scoring is easy: just tap the score you and your friends shot.